quicker123456789/tasks_solving/README.md

-Solutions of various tasks in Java, MySQL
+Solutions of various tasks in Java, MySQL, C#